AriFordsham/GHCWiki/hsyl20/reinstallable_rts.md

 These depend on the target platform and on some other things inferred by the top-level "configure".

-## What we should do
+## Put platformConstants with DerivedConstants.h

 platformConstants and DerivedConstants.h are almost the same thing.
 They should live at the same place.

-1. Approach 1: I've tried to put platformConstants into the rts package
+### Approach 1: Put platformConstants into the rts package

 * Cabal's "data-files" isn't suitable as GHC doesn't have access to this field
 * we can add platformConstants into the "install-includes" list in rts.cabal, then GHC has access to it via "unitIncludeDirs"
     * but GHC reads packages quite late compared to settings/platform currently.
 Some refactoring is needed

-2. Approach 2: put generated headers into GHC's libdir
+### Approach 2: put generated headers into GHC's libdir

 * we will need to have one directly per supported platform anyway (for #14335), so we can implement it now
 * step 1: put package database and platform constants into: $libdir/platforms/default/{platformConstants,package.conf.d} (default target platform)
 * step 2: put generated headers into: $libdir/platforms/default/includes/
 * step 3: make GHC include this directory on gcc invocations

+* Cons: a new platform is harder to bootstrap as to build the RTS package we need to derive constants and to derive constants we need the RTS package sources...

+## Use utils/deriveConstants in RTS's Setup?

+It would allow it to be built with Cabal as usual.